Bonnie Berger: Biography

 Berger was born and raised in Miami.
+Her paternal grandfather was a Jewish immigrant who came to the United States from Russia at the beginning of World War I, and her father was a businessman and classically trained pianist while her mother served as head of the Jewish Education Service of North America.
+Growing up, she spoke Spanish and studied Hebrew, becoming fluent after spending several months in Israel, and later studied Russian at university.
+Her father encouraged her interest in mathematics from an early age, and in her first two years of high school she worked through math at her own pace, completing calculus before transferring to a preparatory school where she was one of only two girls taking the subject.

-Her paternal grandfather was a Jewish immigrant who came to the United States from Russia at the beginning of World War I, and her father owned a home building business in Miami.
-She received a BS from Brandeis University in 1983 and a PhD from MIT in 1990 advised by Silvio Micali.
-As a student, she won the Machtey Award in 1989 for a paper on parallel algorithms that she published with fellow student John Rompel at the Symposium on Foundations of Computer Science.
+She received a BA from Brandeis University in 1983 and a PhD from MIT in 1990 advised by Silvio Micali.
+At Brandeis she initially declared majors in Russian and then psychology before discovering an interest in coding through a class on statistical programming in Fortran, after which she switched to the university's new computer science program.
+As a student at MIT, she was also informally mentored by mathematician Peter Shor.
+She won the Machtey Award in 1989 for a paper on parallel algorithms that she published with fellow student John Rompel at the Symposium on Foundations of Computer Science.

-After completing her PhD, Berger remained at MIT for postdoctoral research and later became a faculty member in 1992.
-Her research in bioinformatics has been published in leading peer reviewed scientific journals including Science, the Journal of Algorithms.
+After completing her PhD, Berger remained at MIT for postdoctoral research.
+Her postdoctoral advisor Daniel Kleitman, a professor of applied mathematics, introduced her to problems in computational biology after hearing Stanford biophysicist Michael Levitt speak on protein folding, prompting Berger to shift her focus toward biology.
+She was a fellow at the Radcliffe Bunting Institute in 1992–93.
+She joined the MIT faculty in 1992 as an assistant professor of applied mathematics, with a joint appointment in the Laboratory for Computer Science.
+Her research in bioinformatics has been published in leading peer reviewed scientific journals including Science and the Journal of Algorithms.
 Her former doctoral students include Serafim Batzoglou, Lior Pachter, Mona Singh, Manolis Kellis, and Phil Bradley.